-The Labor Laws in Restaurant and Food Service is a miscellaneous law poster by the Connecticut Department Of Labor.
+The Labor Laws in Restaurant and Food Service is a labor law posters poster by the Connecticut Department Of Labor.
 This poster is mandatory for some employers, including employers who are in the restaurant or hotel restaurant business.

 This poster must be posted in a conspicuous place where all employees will see it that are in the restaurant or hotel restaurant industry.
 It describes minimum wages that must be paid to regular workers as well as handicapped workers and definitions for the various jobs.
 This poster also describes penalties to employers for violating this law.
 Additional information includes overtime policies, wage orders when an employee is involved in various occupations, and maintaining records by employers.
 Anyone who is below the age of 16 is prohibited from working in any restaurant.